shanebp/shanebp.github.io/_posts/2019-05-01-github-pages-email.md

 date: 2019-05-01
 ---

-<p>Since this website is static, we need to submit the form to a service.</p>
+<p>Since this website is static, we need to submit the contact form to a service.</p>

 <p>There are many services available, such as informed.io - but the free tiers do not include redirection after processing, so you land on the response page for that service.</p>